Tuxtla Gutiérrez International Airport: Route development

+As of June 2026, the airport is connected to eight regular destinations in Mexico, served by four commercial airlines.

+2000 – 2010

 Initially, only two airlines operated at this airport, offering flights to Mexico City: MexicanaClick, a subsidiary of Mexicana, and Aviacsa, which faced bankruptcy in 2009.
 In the same year, Interjet introduced a daily flight to Toluca, while Aeroméxico briefly provided three daily flights from Mexico City.
 Additionally, MexicanaLink introduced flights to Oaxaca, Guadalajara, and Mérida, while Mexicana took over its route to Mexico City.
 After Mexicana's bankruptcy in 2010, Aeroméxico decided to expedite the launch of its operations, offering five daily frequencies, with four of them operated by Boeing 737 aircraft and one using ERJ 145 aircraft.
 Simultaneously, Interjet redirected its flights from Toluca to Mexico City and increased the frequency to five daily flights.

+2010 – 2020

 Between 2010 and 2013, Continental Express (later United Express) operated flights to Houston.
 In 2010, Viva initiated flights to Monterrey, Guadalajara, and Cancún.
 They expanded their services to Mexico City in 2016 and added Mérida and Puebla in 2018.
 In December 2012, Volaris launched the route to Mexico City, later extending to Guadalajara in 2013, Tijuana from 2013 to 2015, Monterrey from 2014 to 2017, and Cancún since 2015.
 TAR offered flights to Toluca and Mérida from 2014 to 2018, and Aeromar to Villahermosa, Mérida, and Oaxaca from 2016 to 2018.
 Calafia briefly served flights to Palenque and Puebla in 2018.

+2020 – 2026

 The regional airline Aerus launched services to Villahermosa in October 2023, but withdrew the service two months later.

-As of February 2025, the airport is connected to seven regular destinations in Mexico, served by four commercial airlines.
-Volaris introduced new flights to Mexicali and León/El Bajío in July 2023, both suspended in 2024, and re-introduced service to Monterrey in March 2025.
+Volaris introduced new flights to Mexicali and León/El Bajío in July 2023, both suspended in 2024, and briefly re-introduced service to Monterrey in March 2025.
 Viva commenced flights to the new Felipe Ángeles airport in Mexico City in April 2024.